Sgracefoster/lab04/README.md

 ```
 public void setPrice(int cost)
 ```
+We can tell set price is a method because it has void in front of it it getting rid of the return value which a constructor needs to have.
 ## Complete the body of the `setPrice` method so that it assigns the value of its parameter to the price field.
 Write your new method in the `lab04-ticket-machine`.

 ## Complete the body of the following method, whose purpose is to add the value of its parameter to a field named `score`.